tobiscr/application-connector-manager/docs/user/README.md

 The Application Connector module bundles all features of Application Connectivity in Kyma.
 You can install and manage the module using Kyma dashboard.

 The module includes Kubernetes operators and is fully configurable over its own Kubernetes custom resources (CRs).
 For each external system, a dedicated configuration is used.
-This allows for individual configuration of security and aspects (like encryption and authentication) per system.
+This allows for individual configuration of security aspects (like encryption and authentication) per system.

 Besides proxying any ingress and egress requests to external systems and dealing with security concerns, it also includes full integration with SAP BTP Unified Customer Landscape (UCL) to simplify the consumption of SAP BTP services.